-HOW DO I CHOOSE THE CORRECT FLAME-RESISTANT GARMENTS?
+HOW DO I CHOOSE THE CORRECT FLAME RESISTANT CLOTHING?

 Garments are specified based on the employer’s evaluation of workplace hazards.
 Protective garments, which function as wearing apparel for normal work activities, must be comfortable and durable while achieving appearance that is acceptable to both the employer and the wearer.
 In addition to these general considerations, there may be other hazards present such as chemical or molten substance exposure.
 Finally, these multi-use garments must be able to withstand laundering to remove soils and flammable contaminants and be returned to service without excessive color loss, fuzzing/pilling (surface appearance change) or excessive shrinkage.

 Under paragraph 5a1, the General Duty clause of the federal OSHA Act, it is the employer’s responsibility to identify risks and hazards in the workplace and seek out appropriate protective garments and equipment for the protection of workers.
 In making this hazard assessment, the employer must consider the risks present and the most appropriate means of addressing those risks.
 Where ignition risks are present, flame-resistant protective apparel can become a prudent part of an action plan to address these concerns.

 If your flame-resistant garment becomes stained or soiled, and you cannot confirm that the contaminants have been completely removed from the garment, please be aware that the garment may be compromised.